temporalio/documentation/docs/content/how-to-develop-a-worker-program-in-java.md

 ---
-id: how-to-develop-a-worker-process-in-java
+id: how-to-develop-a-worker-program-in-java
-title: How to develop a Worker in Java
+title: How to develop a Worker Program in Java
 description: Use the `newWorker` method on an instance of a `WorkerFactory` to create a new Worker in Java.
 tags:
   - guide